 Norfolk Consolidated Courts Information

-IMPORTANT: due to the COVID-19 pandemic, public access to the consolidated court buildings is being restricted.
+Due to COVID-19, public access to the consolidated court building is being restricted.

-Do not enter the building if you have, within the past 14 days:
+Additionally, contact the clerk to make virtual arrangements or ask for a continuance if you have, within the past 14 days:

 * Been asked to quarantine, isolate, or self-monitor by any hospital or health agency

 * Been diagnosed with, or have had contact with anyone diagnosed with COVID-19

 * Experienced a fever, cough, or shortness of breath